 On the day of the tour, tickets will be available for $30 starting at 9 a.m. at the Senior and Community Center, 265 Main Street South.
 Also at the Senior Center, ticket-holders will be treated to complimentary beverages and cookies; hot soup and crackers will be sold, as will the WCW’s popular homemade Holiday baskets and other Holiday items.
 There is plenty of parking at the Senior Center, and restrooms are available.

-Advance tickets are $25 at Woodbury Drug, Canfield Corner Pharmacy, Plant Country, and the Curtis House in Woodbury; at Newbury Place in Southbury; and at Yankee Quilters in Seymour.
+Advance tickets were $25 at Woodbury Drug, Canfield Corner Pharmacy, Plant Country, and the Curtis House in Woodbury; at Newbury Place in Southbury; and at Yankee Quilters in Seymour.
 Or, send a check made out to "The Woman's Club of Woodbury Holiday House Tour," along with a stamped self-addressed envelope to: Woman's Club of Woodbury House Tour, P.O.
 Box 1014, Woodbury, CT, 06798; please include a phone number.